Guusy/a-gptchat/README.md

 So you need to create yours credentials, check the [google docs](https://developers.google.com/identity/protocols/oauth2)

+#### Redis

+We are using redis, to have handle the users that are allowed to login in platform, setup `REDIS_URL` env variable, with your local redis.

 ### Run the server

 First, run the development server: